Close Menu

 His oratory and organizing skills made Hampton an asset.
 He quickly moved through the ranks, becoming the leader of Chicago’s BPP branch, the chairman of the Illinois BPP and finally the deputy chair of the national Black Panther Party.

-Hampton’s popularity made him a target of the FBI and a subject in the COINTELPRO investigation.
+Hampton’s popularity made him a target of the FBI and a subject of the COINTELPRO investigation.
 The investigation sought to undermine, infiltrate and spread misinformation about various political groups and the activists who belonged to them.
 The FBI hired agents to infiltrate and sabotage the Black Panther Party, which would ultimately play a role in Hampton’s death.

 On the morning of December 4, 1969, officers conducted a raid on the BPP headquarters and opened fire, killing the 21-year-old Hampton and fellow Panther Mark Clark, who was guarding Hampton.